 vncserver -kill :1

-Now type the following command to make the tweak:
+Now type the following command to open up the file we need to edit:

 vim .vnc/xstartup